The case for steel

 Extensive testing of individual elements of structural steelwork and complete steel structures has furnished the industry with an unrivalled understanding of the response of steel buildings to fire.
 This has enabled advanced design and analysis techniques to be developed that allow very precise specification of the fire protection requirements of steel-framed buildings, often resulting in significant reductions in the amount of fire protection required.
 By comparison, relatively little is known about the performance of concrete structures in fire.

 Simple and advanced methods are available for the analysis of composite steel deck floors in fire; these can lead to the elimination of fire protection on many secondary beams.
-The Tata Steel Slimdek pre-engineered flooring system can even be designed to achieve a 60-minute fire resistance without additional fire protection.
+Pre-engineered shallow floor systems can even be designed to achieve a 60-minute fire resistance without additional fire protection.

 The UK has an effective fire protection industry.
 The presence of a large number of manufacturers and applicators ensures that the industry is innovative and efficient.
 Thin film intumescent coatings are now the most popular form of fire protection in the UK, and a successful offsite application sector using this material has been developed.
 Offsite application thin film intumescent coatings offers considerable benefits, including: